yangshengaa/dynamic_stock_industry_classification/index.md

 Stocks are classified into different sectors (Energy, Finance, Health Care, etc), and stocks within the same sectors are assumed to have similar behaviors (movement patterns and risk profiles).
 Fund managers worldwide demand a precise classification to control portfolio sector exposures and thus minimize risks brought by some specific sectors.
 This could be considered a sector-level diversification.

 The most widely used industry classifications are [China CITIC (中信)](http://www.cs.ecitic.com/newsite/) and [SWS Research (申万宏源)](http://www.swsindex.com/idx0530.aspx) for China A-share.
 They provide a professional guideline for a long-term stock industry classification.
 However, the classification is fixed and fails to capture short-term correlations between stocks in different sectors, and thus fails to embody short-term co-movement risks between conventionally unrelated stocks.
-For example, company A in finance sector and company B in energy sector are typically considered uncorrelated.
-Due to a recent announcement of cooperation, their stock prices started to behave similarly.
+For example, China CITIC Bank (601998, 中信银行) in finance sector and Contemporary Amperex Technology (300750 宁德时代, a firm focusing on Lithium battery) in manufacturing sector are typically considered uncorrelated.
+Due to a recent announcement of cooperation in 2020, their stock prices started to behave similarly in a short term.
 This particular risk could hardly be hedged against if the fund manager use a fixed industry classification scheme.

 Therefore, a dynamic industry classification is much more recommended for institutional traders, especially hedge fund portfolio managers on low-frequency trading strategies (change stock holdings each day, for instance).